 The process of creating selvedge denim is slower, more robust and complex than the average creation process of mass-produced denim.
 The fabric width of selvedge denim is narrow.
 This means that a higher yield of fabric is needed per pair of jeans.

-As the productivity of creating selvedge denim is lower, it can be expected that the price tag is more expensive than mass-produced jeans.
-It is also becoming rarer due to the older equipment used to create the fabric.
+As the productivity of creating selvedge denim is lower, consumers can expect the price tag to be more expensive than mass-produced jeans.
+It is also becoming harder to get hold of due to the ageing equipment used to create the fabric.

 Selvedge denim is very durable.
 The lifespan of a pair of selvedge denim jeans can be anything from a few years to decades, depending on the construction, brand, use and care of the product.
-Even if selvedge denim is worn daily for years, you can still expect them to hold up.
-Even if you do experience minor wear or rips, they can be patched up fairly quickly and easily.
+Even if selvedge denim has been worn daily for years, you can still expect them to hold up.
+If you experience minor wear or rips, they can be patched up fairly quickly and easily, and some brands offer this as a free service.

 The very first pair of denim jeans were created for workwear by Jacob W Davis in 1873, at the request of a customer.
 Davis had purchased fabric from the one and only Levi Strauss & Co., which we now know as Levi's.

 The idea eventually caught on, and Davis partnered up with Strauss to create the workwear pants we now know as jeans.
-As their main purpose was for miners and ranchers, the fabric needed to be durable and thus were created using the selvedge denim process.
+As their primary purpose was for miners and ranchers, the fabric needed to be durable.
+Thus, the garments were created using the selvedge denim process for practicality and function instead of style.